 The following descriptions are designed to give a general overview of what an intern may experience in certain divisions and departments.
 The actual work that an intern completes may vary from the description below according to the needs of the museum and the requirements of the intern.

-Curatorial Intern—will assist the curatorial staff.
-The project may include identifying and cataloguing collection objects, working with our collection inventory database, and assisting with curatorial projects.
-Candidate should be detail-oriented and have excellent computer skills and an art history background.
+Curatorial: Interns assist the curatorial staff.
+Projects may include identifying and cataloguing collection objects, working with our collection inventory database, and assisting with curatorial projects.
+Candidates should be detail-oriented and have excellent computer skills and an art history background.
 Internships are available on a limited basis according to departmental need.

-Information Systems Intern—intern will assist information systems staff support the basic upkeep of the PC infrastructure at Winterthur.
+Information Systems: Interns assist information systems staff support the basic upkeep of the PC infrastructure at Winterthur.
 Projects will be assigned as needed.
 Proficiency in computer programming and/or computer design is necessary.

 How to Apply